Fundy Tidal Interpretive Centre

 About the Fundy Tidal Interpretive Centre

-The Fundy Tidal Interpretive Centre is a great place to learn about the world-famous tidal bore while spending time outdoors and taking in some East Hants history.
+The Fundy Tidal Interpretive Centre is a great place to learn about the world-famous tidal bore, enjoy nature, and take in some East Hants history.
+From educational displays to breathtaking views of the Shubenacadie River, visit us to learn something new and be captivated by the power of nature.

-Be inspired by the surrounding natural wonders of the Fundy tides.
-(An insider tip: if you plan to arrive to watch the tidal bore, arrive early to see low tide, and return after a few hours to appreciate high tide and the amazing range of the river!)
+An insider tip: if you plan to arrive to watch the tidal bore, arrive early to see low tide, and return after a few hours to appreciate high tide and the amazing range of the river!

-- Watch the tidal bore pass by!
-Join us for our interpretive talk and see the river change direction and then rise 10 feet in the following 30 minutes.
+• Watch the tidal bore pass by!
+Join us for our FREE interpretive talk and see the river change direction and then rise 10 feet in the following 30 minutes.
 Did you know?
-You can watch the tidal bore twice – first by visiting the mouth of the Shubenacadie River and watching the bore pass by the Dawson Dowell Park wharf, and then by driving to the Fundy Tidal Interpretive Centre to watch the bore pass our observation deck 50 minutes later.
-Check our tidal bore schedule for more details.
+You can watch the tidal bore twice – first by visiting the mouth of the Shubenacadie River and watching the bore pass by the Dawson Dowell Park wharf, and then by driving about 15 minutes to the Fundy Tidal Interpretive Centre to watch the bore pass our observation deck 50 minutes later.

 Our Location